 Construction activities would temporarily increase the potential for hazardous substances releases associated with PEC properties.
 However, the IAMFs include effective measures to avoid creation of a significant hazard to the public or the environment by implementing appropriate testing and remediation of hazardous waste on acquired parcels and implementing a plan to respond to undocumented contaminated soil and conduct gas monitoring.
-Through adherence to HMW-IAMF#1, GEO-IAMF#1, and HMW-IAMF#11 and compliance with applicable regulatory requirements such as CERCLA during construction of the HSR Build Alternative, the impact resulting from the construction near PEC sites and hazardous material sites compiled pursuant to Government Code § 65962.5 would be less than significant under CEQA.
+Through adherence to HMW-IAMF#1 and HMW-IAMF#4 and compliance with applicable regulatory requirements during construction of the HSR Build Alternative, the impact resulting from the construction near PEC sites and hazardous material sites compiled pursuant to Government Code § 65962.5 would be less than significant under CEQA.
 Therefore, CEQA does not require any mitigation.